 - 1 large egg, beaten with 1 tbsp milk (for egg wash)

-- Turbinado sugar (coarse sugar) for sprinkling
+- Turbinado sugar (coarse sugar), for sprinkling

-How To Make Apple Blueberry Pie
+How To Make Jamie Oliver Apple Blueberry Pie

 Recipe Tips

-Nutrition Facts
+Nutrition Facts (per serving)

 - Calories: 350

-- Total Carbohydrate: 50g
+- Carbs: 50g

 - Protein: 3g

-Try More Jamie Oliver Recipes:
+Try More Recipes:

 - Jamie Oliver Apple Berry Pie